timescale/docs/migrate/dual-write-and-backfill/dual-write-from-other.md

 ## 6. Backfill data from source to target

-If your source database is not using TimescaleDB, we recommend dumping the data from your source database on a per-table basis into CSV format, and restoring those CSVs into the target database using the `timescaledb-parallel-copy` tool.
+If your source database is not using TimescaleDB, you can dump the data from your source database on a per-table basis into CSV format, and restoring those CSVs into the target database using the `timescaledb-parallel-copy` tool.

 Before you load the CSV data into the target hypertable, you must remove all rows which were inserted by dual writes, and which are before the completion